williammuchui/linux-command-search/README.md

 - `src/main.c`: The main source code file containing the program logic
 - `linux`: A text file containing the list of Linux commands and their descriptions
+- `Makefile`: Used for building and managing the project
+- `README.md`: This file, containing project documentation
+- `LICENSE`: The license file for the project

 ## How It Works

-- The program reads the list of commands from `linux`.
+- The program reads the list of commands from the `linux` file.
 - When searching, it uses a case-insensitive search algorithm to match the keyword against command names and descriptions.
 - Results are displayed in the terminal.